jamesdonoh/ios-coursework/proposal.md

 - The designer/developer also acts as the primary 'client' of the project (with the University as a secondary client)
 - Changes in scope/approach are possible but will be be determined solely by the designer/developer

-Iterative project management models are well suited to learning and discovery, where a solution is known but not to the required depth, and some scope changes are expected [12].
+Iterative project management models are well suited to learning and discovery, where a solution is known but not to the required depth, and some scope changes are expected [@wysocki].
 Although for some projects the need for a very involved client is a challenge, this problem does not apply here.

 # Development timeline